glatard/one-voxel/README.md

 ### 2017-11-16

+* Didn't manage to reproduce variability in the transformations produced by `minctrac` between 2 volumes of `sub-01_ses-retest_task-overtwordrepetition_bold.nii.gz` in `ds114`.
+Most likely, this is because *rigid registration is not unstable, motion correction is*.
+If this is confirmed, the fix should rather be to avoid initializing registration n with transformation n-1 and to iteratively optimize /all/ registrations.

+* Started a script to average rigid transformations, to be used to bootstrap rigid registration (`robust-motion/average_transfo.py`).
+Based on the framework in [there](https://link.springer.com/chapter/10.1007%2F11866763_19?LI=true).

-Priority  list following the [first results](https://github.com/glatard/one-voxel/tree/master/results/verifyFiles):
+* Priority  list following the [first results](https://github.com/glatard/one-voxel/tree/master/results/verifyFiles):

-- [ ] Bootstrap motion correction
+- [ ] Bootstrap rigid registration
 - [ ] Test on more subjects
 - [ ] Test with feat and SPM
 - [ ] Comparison with effect of the OS